 Arrange the sweet potato slices on the tray, making sure that they're not layered or touching each other.

 Bake in the oven for 45-60 minutes until they've curled up and cripsy.
 Remember to flip them over a couple of times.

-**If they start to turn brown, remove them from the oven even if they're not cripsy, as they will continue to crisp up once out from the oven.
+How long they bake for can vary from oven to oven, so keep an eye on the crisp while they bake.
+If they start to turn brown, remove them from the oven even if they're not cripsy, as they will continue to crisp up once out from the oven.

 Once cooked, remove from oven, sprinkle evenly over the crisps and leave to cool.
 Enjoy!